pixielabs/cavy/README.md

 }
 ```

+### 4. Run tests
-**Congratulations!
-You are now all set up to start testing your app with Cavy.**
+Congratulations!
+You are now all set up to start testing your app with Cavy.

-Your tests will run automatically when you run your app.
+Following the set up above, your tests will run automatically when you boot your
+app.
+However, if using [cavy-cli][cli], you can configure your app to only run
+tests when initiated through the command line.

 ### Apps that use native code